-Travel off the beaten path in New York State to Lewiston, Niagara’s hidden gem.
+Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

-Yes, nearby Niagara Falls, with its world-famous waterfalls, and big-city Buffalo, with its beloved Bills, understandably garner all the glory.
+Yes, nearby Niagara Falls, with its world-famous waterfalls, and big-city Buffalo, with its beloved Buffalo Bills football team, understandably garner all the glory.
 And basically all the tourists.

-But come take a worthwhile trip to a quiet corner on the westernmost edge of New York State, roughly 415 miles (667.8 km) from New York City.
+But come take a worthwhile trip to a quiet corner of Niagara County in Western New York State.

-Come to Lewiston, a 200-year-old village and surrounding small town on the Lower Niagara River.
+Come to Lewiston, a charming 200-year-old village and surrounding small town on the Lower Niagara River.

 All uniquely and exclusively within the boundaries of Lewiston, New York.